-The Lilly Center has studied 12 local all-sport lakes (plus Center and Pike lakes) weekly through the summer since 2007.
+The Lilly Center has studied 12 local freshwater, all-sport lakes weekly through the summer since 2007.
 Year-round since 2014, we’ve studied the major streams surrounding six of these lakes.
 That’s a lot of data, but until 2018, we didn’t have as complete a picture of the local waterways as we’d like.
-Now, with these stream sensors, we have live data at our fingertips to fill in the details.

 Our stream sensors consist of two main parts: the sensor that sits in the stream and the box, mounted outside of the stream, that receives and sends out the data.
-The sensor is solar powered and uses Doppler technology to measure how fast particles are moving through the water all around it.
-The sensor also knows the shape of the stream all around it, which we calculated and uploaded to the equipment while installing it.
+The sensor is solar-powered and uses Doppler technology to measure how fast particles are moving through the water around it.
+The sensor also knows the shape of the stream all round it, which we calculated and uploaded to the equipment while installing it.
 Using the shape and speed of the water at various points across the stream, the sensor calculates the volume of water moving through the stream every second.
 The monitor also measures a variety of other valuable features of the water, such as the temperature and the total depth of the stream.
-(Click here to learn about the parameters displayed to the right of the graphs!)

 - Boating impacts